 For more information on the Memorial Tree and Bench Program please call Jenni Murphy at (303) 450-8994 or send an e-mail to firstname.lastname@example.org.

 The Northglenn Community Foundation, in cooperation with the City of Northglenn, extends their THANKS to everyone who purchased commemorative bricks to be placed at the Millennium Bridge within the beautiful E. B. Rains Jr. Memorial Park.
 The engraved bricks recognize special accomplishments such as graduations, weddings, anniversaries or other celebrations and appreciation.
 Businesses were also recognized.
 The funds raised will support the Northglenn Utility Assistance Program to help residents in need with their water utility bills.
-Look for a Spring 2014 Ribbon Cutting ceremony to celebrate the new bricks.
+We celebrated the new bricks on July 16, 2014 with members of the community and a special Ribbon Cutting ceremony